Find Your Perfect School

 Grading pitfall is one motivation killer that can further make a struggling student feel helpless.
 Many students attest how frustrating it is to feel like their efforts don’t matter, despite them doing their best.
 By grading pitfall, what does this actually mean?

-• No opportunities to re-submit or revise.
+- No opportunities to re-submit or revise.
 Did you know?
-Many students don’t gripe for those extra credit chances during finals week just to boost their grades in the end.
+Many students don’t gripe about those extra credit chances during finals week just to boost their grades in the end.
 They just want chances to revise their essays, assignments, or tests.
 They wish to have a chance to turn things in late—even with penalties.

 28. Create a Vision Board